How to Become a Management Analyst

 Most management analysts have at least a bachelor’s degree.
 The Certified Management Consultant (CMC) designation may improve job prospects.

 Few colleges and universities offer formal programs in management consulting.
 However, many fields of study provide a suitable education because of the range of areas that management analysts address.
-Common fields of study include business, management, accounting, marketing, economics, statistics, computer and information science, and engineering.
+Common fields of study include business, management, economics, political science and government, accounting, finance, marketing, psychology, computer and information science, and English.

 Analysts also routinely attend conferences to stay up to date on current developments in their field.

-The Institute of Management Consultants USA, Inc. (IMC USA) offers the Certified Management Consultant (CMC) designation to those who meet minimum levels of education and experience, submit client reviews, and pass an interview and exam covering the IMC USA's Code of Ethics.
+The Institute of Management Consultants USA (IMC USA) offers the Certified Management Consultant (CMC) designation to those who meet minimum levels of education and experience, submit client reviews, and pass an interview and exam covering the IMC USA’s code of ethics.
 Management consultants with a CMC designation must be recertified every 3 years.
 Management analysts are not required to get certification, but it may give jobseekers a competitive advantage.

-Many analysts enter the occupation with years of work experience.
-Organizations that specialize in certain fields try to hire candidates who have experience in those areas.
-Typical work backgrounds include management, human resources, and information technology.
+Many analysts enter the occupation with several years of work experience.
+Organizations that specialize in certain fields typically try to hire candidates who have experience in those areas.
+Typical work backgrounds include experience in management, human resources, and information technology.

 Analytical skills.
 Management analysts must be able to interpret a wide range of information and use their findings to make proposals.